EKTA NIKETAN TB CENTRE

 SUNITA AND OTHERS AT EKTA NIKETAN

 Sunita is coordinates the work and is responsible for patient education in medication compliance and nutrition.
+She records patients’ details including socio-economic status for benefit assessment and monitoring purposes.

 Tikla is one of Ekta Niketan’s longest serving health workers and main clinician.
 He is trained to diagnose TB from clinical assessment alongside sputum microscopy.
 He prescribes TB medication and educates patients on their course of treatment.
 He, along with Sunita, consults with Ekta Niketan's doctor when necessary.
 He conducts outreach visits for patient follow up.